 Man gored to death by bull in Spanish festival

-A man died after being gored by a rampant bull Monday during a festival in central Spain, authorities said, the second person killed at a bull festival in the country in less than two weeks.
+A man died after being gored by a rampant bull Thursday during a festival in central Spain, authorities said.

-The incident occurred during a bull run held in a field in the town of Horche, some 60 kilometres (35 miles) northeast of Madrid.
+The incident occurred during a bull run in the town of Cuellar, 155 kilometres (96 miles) north of Madrid.

-Spain is renowned for its bull runs which are held across the country in the summer months when towns hold festivals in honour of patron saints.
+Spain is renowned for its bull runs which are held across the country in the summer months.

-The most famous bull runs take place during the San Fermin festival in the northern city of Pamplona, where hundreds of people come from across the globe to run at their own risk in front of bulls through the city’s streets.
+The most famous takes place during the San Fermin festival in Pamplona in northern Spain, where hundreds of people come from across to world to run at their own risk in front of bulls through the city’s streets.

 Eight people were gored and 35 were injured this year at the Pamplona festival, which was made famous worldwide by Ernest Hemingway’s 1926 novel “The Sun Also Rises”.

-At least 16 people have been killed in bull runs at San Fermin since records started in 1911, the last fatality was recorded in 2009.
+At least 16 people have been killed in bull runs since records started in 1911, the last fatality was recorded in 2009.